Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_02.md

     <figcaption><b>Figure 7</b>: Executed the selected node named 'HelloPropertyNamesGet'.</figcaption>
 </figure>

 8. Following the previous steps, do the same selecting now the *WorldPropertyNamesGet* node.
 Execute again only the selected node.
-The execution will run over the nodes on the bottom branch, that was still not executed.
+The execution will run over the nodes on the bottom branch that were still not executed.
 When showing the result values from the **propertyNames** output plug, the values of the list are: `['doubleSided', 'extent', 'orientation', 'primvars:displayColor', 'primvars:displayOpacity', 'proxyPrim', 'purpose', 'radius', 'visibility', 'xformOpOrder']`.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_02/step_08_t02.png" alt="Executed the selected node named 'WorldPropertyNamesGet'.">